Koobi Fora Faculty & Staff

 I am a zooarchaeologist studying fauna from early hominin archaeological sites in Africa.
 My research interests focus on reconstructing the ecology of Early Stone Age hominins in Africa by exploring the relationship among the hominins, the adjacent mammalian community, and the physical environment.
 I am particularly interested in the significance of meat in the diet of early members of the genus Homo and the degree to which environmental conditions may have influenced early human access to large herbivores.

-Dan Palcu
+Dan Valentin Palcu Rolier

 Jonathan Reeves